-“Post-workout foods should include carbohydrate to help replenish your muscles’ energy stores and protein to help rebuild and repair your muscles,” says Clif Bar & Company’s Registered Dieticians and Nutrition Strategy team members Jessica Chon and Casey Lewis.
+Clif Bar & Company’s Registered Dieticians and Nutrition Strategy team members Jessica Chon and Casey Lewis explained, “Post-workout foods should include carbohydrates to help replenish your muscles’ energy stores and protein to help rebuild and repair your muscles.”

-While you’ll always need protein and their amino acids, the amount will depend on the type of workout completed.
-Here’s a good rule of thumb for the type of post-workout food you’ll need for each type of workout.
+While you’ll always need protein and their amino acids, the amount will depend on the type of workout you’ve completed.
+Here’s a good rule of thumb for the type of post-workout food you’ll need for each type of workout:

-- Strength + Aerobic = 20g of protein + simple and complex carbohydrates
+- Strength and aerobic: 20 grams of protein plus simple and complex carbohydrates

 Yes, sometimes a protein bar is the perfect recovery fuel.
-But before reaching for the 50g cookie dough bar at the grocery store, heed Clif’s advice…
+But before reaching for the 50-gram cookie dough bar at the grocery store, heed Clif’s advice:

 Yes, because you are not The Rock.

-“Most studies show 20g of protein to be the amount most effective when recovering from a hard workout,” says the Clif team.
-“However, if you are older than 40, finished a complete, full body workout, or are bigger than the average person, you may need up to 40g of protein after a workout to maximize recovery.
-The American College of Sports Medicine recommends consuming .3 g of protein/Kg of body weight.”
+“Most studies show 20 grams of protein to be the amount most effective when recovering from a hard workout,” says the Clif team.
+“However, if you are older than 40, finished a complete, full-body workout, or are bigger than the average person, you may need up to 40 grams of protein after a workout to maximize recovery.
+The American College of Sports Medicine recommends consuming .3 grams of protein per kilogram of body weight.”

-Translation: you need to eat more plant-based protein than animal to have the same recovery results.
+Translation: you need to eat more plant-based protein than animal protein to have the same recovery results.

-In the complex carb department, you don’t get much better than oats and fruits, especially when (as per the equation above) you just completed a tough aerobic exercise like running or swimming.
+In the complex carb department, you don’t get much better than oats and fruits, especially when (per the equation above) you just completed a tough aerobic exercise like running or swimming.

-“The science suggests that this can help bolster recovery, since your body’s ability to build muscle is elevated for 24-hrs after a workout.
+“The science suggests that this can help bolster recovery since your body’s ability to build muscle is elevated for 24 hours after a workout.
 Also, hydration is key.
-Active individuals should aim to replace 125-150% of the sweat they lost through their workout – so drink up.
+Active individuals should aim to replace 125-150% of the sweat they lost through their workout — so drink up.”